einzige/pose/README.md

 * Very fast search, doing only simple queries over fully indexed columns.
 * Allows to augment the fulltext search query with your own joins and where clauses.

+Version 3.x is for Rails 4 compatibilty.
+For Rails 3.x, please use versions 2.x.

 ## Installation